-The Applicant, Wellington Lifestyle Partners, LLC, an affiliate of Wellington Equestrian Partners (WEP) owns the Subject Property comprising of 96.17 acres, and consisting of 5 parcels located within the Wellington PUD.
+The Applicant, Wellington Lifestyle Partners, LLC, owns the Subject Property comprising of 96.11 acres, and consisting of 5 parcels located within the Wellington PUD.
 Specifically, the Subject Property includes Pod "30 C-2" and Pod "30 C-4".
-The Subject Property is owned by key stakeholders in the community such as Wellington Lifestyle Partners and affiliated LLC's.
+The Subject Property is owned by Wellington Lifestyle Partners and affiliated LLC's.
 The Applicant is working to protect, expand, and enhance Wellington's equestrian community today and into the future.
-WEP has spent over 15 years and hundreds of millions of dollars developing and expanding the equestrian industry in Wellington.
-As part of this vision, the Applicant is seeking a future land use map amendment, removal of the Subject Property from the Equestrian Preserve Area, rezoning, and a master plan amendment.
-The Subject Property is made up of the Equestrian Village (which has a stadium, multiple arenas, 192 stalls, and other pavilions) and the polo fields at White Birch.
-Collectively the Subject Property hosts dressage, jumper derbies, grand prix events, horse exhibitions, and equestrian clinics.
+Members of WLP have spent over 15 years and hundreds of millions of dollars developing and expanding the equestrian industry in Wellington.
+As part of this vision, the Applicant is seeking a future land use map amendment, removal of the Subject Property from the Equestrian Village (which has a stadium, multiple arenas, 192 stalls, and other pavilions) and the polo fields at White Birch.
+Collectively the Subject Property hosts dressage, jumper derbies, Grand Prix events, horse exhibitions, and equestrian clinics.